chaos-mesh/database-testing/benchmark.md

+# Benchmark
 In PingCAP.
 We build a platform and many tools for benchmarking.
 The platform contains many standerd bencmarking(such as TPCC/TPCH/YCSB/SYSBENCH).
+And run day by day

 ## Benchmark Platform
 The platform is [here](http://perf.pingcap.com)